gSchool/ngcounter/README.md

 This exercise is all about learning to create components and how to use bindings and directives.
 The goal is to make students proficient with using components, bindings and directives.

 > **INSTRUCTOR NOTE:** The exercise has many goals, but 2 blocks minimum will give students optimal practice with Angular basics.
-For shorter lessons, consider all goals beyond Counter level 1 a stretch goal.
+For shorter lessons, consider all goals beyond Super Counters a stretch goal.

 ## Objectives

 * Learn how to use components
 * Create views with components
-* Create templates for views
-* Modify NgModules
 * Describe how property and event bindings work
 * Create the Super Auto Counter